Women in China: Marriage and family planning

 Traditional marriage in pre-revolutionary China was a contract between families rather than between individuals.
 The parents of the soon-to-be groom and bride arranged the marriage with an emphasis on alliance between the two families.
 Spouse selection was based on family needs and the socioeconomic status of the potential mate, rather than love or attraction.
 Although the woman's role varied slightly with the husband's social status, typically her main duty was to provide a son to continue the family name.

 Arranged marriages were accomplished by a matchmaker, who acted as a link between the two families.
 The arrangement of a marriage involved the negotiation of a bride price, gifts to be bestowed to the bride's family, and occasionally a dowry of clothing, furniture, or jewelry from the bride's family for use in her new home.
 Exchange of monetary compensation for a woman's hand in marriage was also used in purchase marriages.

 The Japanese invasion of China during the Second Sino-Japanese War strained traditional family structures.
 It resulted in mass separations of the old from the young, particularly as the young fled into areas not under Japanese occupation or became soldiers.
 As a result of the war, young women were also able to find work outside the home, which provided liberty from the traditional households.

+The New Marriage Law of 1950 set minimum ages to marry (age 20 for men and age 18 for women).
+It encouraged women to use their own family names.
+The law provided women the right to initiate divorce proceedings stated that women could own land in their own right, regardless of whether they were single, married, widowed, or divorced.